umass-gis/workshops/content/path-tutorial/index.md

     ![22!](media/22.png "22")

-1. In the desktop shown below, the items are organized by the date they were modified; the most recently-modified appearing at the top.
+1. In the window shown below, the items are organized by the date they were modified; the most recently-modified appearing at the top.
 This is indicated by the text "Date Modified" being highlighted.
 Double-clicking "Date Modified" will reverse the order.
 The same is true of all column headers.

     ![23!](media/23.png "23")